 Sticking with our old favourite, Spain, us British brides can’t resist hitting up the Costa del Sol for a Marbella hen do.

-Marbella is a bit of a Little England within Spain which could either be a positive or a negative for your hen party!
-If you’re looking for a quiet and cultural hen party where you can explore somewhere different to the UK with your best friends, Marbella probably isn’t for you.
+It’s a bit of a Little England within Spain which could either be a positive or a negative for your hen party!
+If you’re looking for a quiet and cultural hen party where you can explore somewhere different to the UK with your best friends, it probably isn’t for you.

-However, if you’re looking for a sunny hen do spot where English is widely spoken and there are many British expats offering hen party services, Marbella is perfect.
+However, if you’re looking for a sunny hen do spot where English is widely spoken and there are many British expats offering hen party services, this is perfect hen do destination in Europe for your group.

 And it’s a hat-trick for Spain as the fourth most popular stop for a non-UK hen party is Benidorm!